 Gas molecules are constantly moving.
 They crash with each other and the container's walls as they move.
 As a result, their speed changes and energy is redistributed.
 As a result, the speed and energy of all the gas molecules at any given time are not the same.

-The true distribution of molecular speeds in a gas is dependent on temperature and molecule mass, as demonstrated by Maxwell and Boltzmann.
+The true distribution of molecular speeds in gas is dependent on temperature and molecule mass, as demonstrated by Maxwell and Boltzmann.

 Root mean square speed, average speed and the most probable speed have the relationship: urms > uav > ump